Let’s talk about the No. 1 market that no one is investing in and why they should.

 Look, I don’t know of any other markets in the country where you can get a better bang for your buck.

-What you are buying in Toledo from a B-class standpoint?
+What can you buy in Toledo from a B-class standpoint?
 If you ignore all the talk online about properties $20-40K being “pig” properties, I can blow that out of the water.
 Anyone who comes to Toledo and goes through some of these neighborhoods with me, they can check out all the details.
 You will absolutely be mesmerized.
 It is unheard of.

 Some of those key pockets of infrastructure here in Toledo that I think are great are around ProMedica Toledo Hospital, which is the biggest and richest employer in town.
 They’re heavily gentrifying the area and anything around any ProMedica facility is always great to buy.